RoboCup-SPL/GameController3/README.md

 ### Start

-Given the absence of binary packages, the user will have compiled the GameController at this point (or do it now).
+The binary distributions on the [GitHub releases page](https://github.com/RoboCup-SPL/GameController3/releases) come with scripts that can executed in a platform-typical way.

-Consequently, the most convenient way to run it is by executing
+If the GameController should be run from the source code, the most convenient way to do it is by executing

 ```bash
 cargo run [-r]